 So there you have it.
-After we have included jQuery in our web page, we can write jQuery code after that reference line.
+After including jQuery in our web page, we can write jQuery code after that reference line.

 Method 2: Download jQuery from CDN

 The second method of loading jQuery in our HTML pages is through a Content Delivery Network.
 This is the recommended method as it speeds up the loading of a web page.
-Instead of jQuery file loading from our server, it is being downloaded from the CDN which means the user who loads up the page, the jQuery file is downloaded from the server closest to his location.
+Instead of the jQuery file loading from our server, it is being downloaded from the CDN, which means the user who loads up the page, the jQuery file, is downloaded from the server closest to his location.

 jQuery hosted by Google